jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-two-lines/readme.md

 ## Things you can do using this script

+* Drag the sliders to update the angles and fillet radius
 * Use one/two/three fingers to rotate/zoom/pan the display in 3D
 	* Or left/scroll/right with your pointing device
 * Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
-* Display mesh as solid or wireframe
+* Display fillet shape as solid or wireframe
 * Direct link to this read me file
 * Click on title to reload
 * Press Control-U/Command-Option-U to view the source code